 This work would have been difficult to produce without the advice and guidance received from many people in many ways.
 I would like to express my thanks to the staff (past and present) of the Entomology Department of the Natural History Museum, London, for allowing me access to the superb National Collection.
-Certain members of staff deserve special mention for frequently going out of their way to help in the early days, in particular L. A. Mound (formerly Keeper of Entomology), the late A. H. Hayes, M. R. Honey, I. W. B. Nye, and A. Watson.
-To I. J. Kitching, and W. G. Tremewan, whose expert knowledge and editorial assistance have been of value in verifying information and in preparing the text throughout many stages, I acknowledge deep indebtedness.
-Invaluable additional editorial assistance and constructive comments were also provided by Basil and Annette Harley of Harley Books, Colchester.
-Constructive editorial comments were also received from Willem Hogenes of Instituut voor Taxonomische Zoölogie, Amsterdam, and A. R. Waterston (formerly Keeper of Entomology, Royal Scottish Museum), who kindly read the initial drafts.
+Certain members of staff deserve special mention for frequently going out of their way to help in the early days, in particular L. A. Mound (formerly Keeper of Entomology), the late A. H. Hayes, M. R. Honey, the late I. W. B. Nye, and A. Watson.
+To Ian J. Kitching, and the late W. G. (Gerry) Tremewan, whose expert knowledge and editorial assistance have been of value in verifying information and in preparing the text throughout many stages, I acknowledge deep indebtedness.
+Invaluable additional editorial assistance and constructive comments were also provided by the late Basil Harley and his wife Annette when they managed Harley Books, Colchester.
+Constructive editorial comments were also received from Willem Hogenes of Instituut voor Taxonomische Zoölogie, Amsterdam, and the late A. R. Waterston (formerly Keeper of Entomology, Royal Scottish Museum), who kindly read the initial drafts.

-For their assistance, my special thanks go to Mrs Brenda Leonard, former librarian of the Royal Entomological Society of London, for putting up with me for so long as I rummaged through the endless rows of books in the Society's superb library; also to Ms Jacqueline Ruffle, the following librarian; to Miss Pam Gilbert, formerly Librarian of the Entomology Library, Natural History Museum, London; and to Ms Julie Harvey and Mrs Kathie Martin, also of that Library.
+For their assistance, my special thanks go to Mrs Brenda Leonard, former librarian of the Royal Entomological Society of London, for putting up with me for so long as I rummaged through the endless rows of books in the Society's superb library; also to Ms Jacqueline Ruffle, the librarian who followed; to Miss Pam Gilbert, formerly Librarian of the Entomology Library, Natural History Museum, London; and to Ms Julie Harvey and Mrs Kathie Martin, also of that Library.